RyotaUshio/obsidian-link-keeper/README.md

 2. _(Optional but highly recommended)_ In the BRAT settings, turn on `Auto-update plugins at startup` at the top of the page.
 3. Open the following URL in your browser: `obsidian://brat?plugin=RyotaUshio/obsidian-link-keeper`.
 4. Click the "Add Plugin" button.

+> [!warning]
+> This plugin has not been tested on operation systems other than macOS.
+If you encounter any problems, let me know by [creating a new issue](https://github.com/RyotaUshio/obsidian-link-keeper/issues/new).

 ## Support development